SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

       )
       NEAR/15
           (
-            ("adapt*" OR "mitigat*" OR "protect*" OR "avoid*" OR "limit" OR "prevent*" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*"
+            ("mitigat*" OR "protect*" OR "avoid*" OR "limit" OR "prevent*" OR "preparedness" OR "early warning" OR "sendai" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*" OR "programme$"
-            OR "cope" OR "coping" OR "tolera*" OR "preparedness" OR "early warning" )
+            OR "cope" OR "coping" OR "tolera*" OR "adapt*" OR "manag*" OR "relief" )
             NEAR/5
                 ("climate change" OR "climatic change$" OR "global warming" OR "changing climate"